Borwe/wasm_nvim/README.md

   ```

   Usable for getting location of value that was created from outside world of module.
 The value pointed here is to be managed by the module, and deallocated.
-  **NOTE: value is cleared from memory of outside world once called, make sure to call `get_value_size`, so as to know the length before calling this function**
+  **NOTE: value is cleared from memory of outside world once called, make sure to call before `get_value_size`, so as to know the length before calling this function**

 - ```zig
   extern "host" get_value_size(id: u32) u32;